philips/inkpalm-5-adb-english/README.md

 ![home](https://github.com/epodegrid/epd106-ADB/blob/master/images/install-setting.png)

 Pull down the notification bar and select MiLauncher.
 You'll be back on the main screen.
-How again click on the app.
+Now again click on the app.

 You have finally installed a navigation panel.

 ![home](https://github.com/epodegrid/epd106-ADB/blob/master/images/install-side.png)

 ### Step 5: Change the timezone
-The device is set to default timezone of China but youcan change the timezone with the following command:
+The device is set to default timezone of China but you can change the timezone with the following command:
 ```shell
 adb shell setprop persist.sys.timezone "Continent/City"
 ```